twibiral/obsidian-execute-code/README.md

     - Requirements: Set the path to your preferred shell in the settings.
 Default is Bash.
     - Linux / MacOS: Probably works out-of-the-box.
     - Windows: Set path to `powershell`, add `-file` as argument, and change the default file ending to ``.ps1``.
+    - Problems: Set the code box type to shell or bash, even when using powershell (see issue #24 for more information)
     ```shell
     echo "Hello World!"
     ls -la